rossetti/KSLBook/docs/05-Chapter5.md

 In this section, we will build a model for a simple finite horizon simulation with a couple of new modeling issues to handle.
 However, the primary focus of this section is to illustrate how to capture and report statistical results using the KSL.
 Let's start with an outline of the example system to be modeled.

 ***
-::: {.example #simpleFHS}
+::: {.example #simpleFHS name="Pallet Processing Work Center"}
 A truckload of pallets arrives overnight to a facility.
 Within the truck there are a random number of pallets.
 The number of pallets can be modeled with a binomial random variable with mean of 80 and a variance of 16.
 This translates to parameters $n=100$ and $p=0.8$.
-Each individual pallet is unloaded and transported to a workcenter for processing, one at a time, sequentially until all pallets are delivered.
+Each individual pallet is unloaded and transported to a work center for processing, one at a time, sequentially until all pallets are delivered.
 The unloading and transport time is exponentially distributed with a mean of 5 minutes.
 Once a pallet arrives at the workcenter it requires 1 of 2 workers to be processed.
 If a worker is available, the pallet is immediately processed by a worker.
 If no workers are available, the pallet waits in a FIFO line until a worker becomes available.
 The time to process the pallet involves breaking down and processing each package on the pallet.
 The time to process an entire pallet can be modeled with a triangular distribution with a minimum time of 8 minutes, a most likely time of 12 minutes, and a maximum time of 15 minutes.
 The work at the workcenter continues until all pallets are processed for the day.
 The facility manager is interested in how long the pallets wait at the workcenter and  how long it takes for all pallets to be completed on a given day.
 In addition, the manager is interested in the probability that there is overtime.
 That is, the chance that the total time to process the pallets is more than 480 minutes.
 :::

 ***